Specialized Working Groups (SWGs)

 GAPP Joint Action

-GAPP Joint Action is aiming at facilitating the development of a common and optimal approach to assess and authorize preparation processes in blood and tissues establishments (BEs and TEs), adapting requirements as prescribed by Article 29 of Directive 2002/98/EC and Article 28 of Directive 2004/23/EC .
+The GAPP Joint Action ran from 2018 to 2021 with the aim of facilitating the development of a common and optimal approach to assess and authorize preparation processes in blood and tissues establishments, adapting requirements as prescribed by Article 29 of Directive 2002/98/EC and Article 28 of Directive 2004/23/EC .

 EHA was a partner in the PROFILE project, which ran from 2016 to 2021.
 PROFILE was an EU (Horizon 2020) funded 'Innovative Training Network' geared towards the stratification of patients with the rare autoimmune disorder Thrombotic Thrombocytopenic Purpura (TTP).